Self-Routing: Parameter-Free Expert Routing from Hidden States

 \section{Abstract}

 Mixture-of-Experts (MoE) layers increase model capacity by activating only a small subset of experts per token, and typically rely on a learned router to map hidden states to expert assignments.
-In this work, we ask whether a dedicated learned router is strictly necessary in the MoE settings we study.
+In this work, we ask whether a dedicated learned router is strictly necessary for MoE routing.
 We propose \emph{Self-Routing}, a parameter-free routing mechanism that uses a designated subspace of the token hidden state directly as expert logits, eliminating the router projection entirely while leaving the rest of the MoE layer unchanged.
-We evaluate Self-Routing on GPT-2-scale language modeling and ImageNet-1K classification by comparing it against a standard learned router, random-routing baselines, and dense non-MoE baselines.
+We evaluate Self-Routing on language modeling across different expert counts and model scales, and on ImageNet-1K classification by comparing it against a standard learned router, random-routing baselines, and dense non-MoE baselines.
 Our results show that Self-Routing remains competitive with the learned-router baseline while removing all dedicated routing parameters, and yields more balanced expert utilization, with about 17\% higher average normalized routing entropy and no explicit load-balancing loss.
 On ImageNet-1K with DeiT-S/16, Self-Routing also slightly improves over the corresponding learned-router MoE.
 These findings suggest that effective MoE routing can emerge from the hidden representation itself without requiring a separate learned router module.